Isangeles/flame/README.md

 $ man doc/data/file/xml/.characters
 ```

-Note that documentation is still incomplete.
+Note that documentation of data files is still incomplete.

 ## Contributing
 You are welcome to contribute to project development.